Nipple reduction in London

 Nipple reshaping surgery is considered to be a good solution for reducing prominent nipples.

-How are enlarged nipples treated?Enlarged nipples can be treated by carefully removing the skin and internal nipple tissue using radiofrequency diathermy.
-The prinicple is the same as for reducing tissue in other areas of the body but nipple reduction is on a much smaller scale and the scarring is barely visible once healing has taken place.
+How are enlarged nipples treated?Enlarged nipples can be treated by carefully removing the skin and internal nipple tissue using radio frequency diathermy.
+The principle is the same as for reducing tissue in other areas of the body but nipple reduction is on a much smaller scale and the scarring is barely visible once healing has taken place.
 Up to 10% of women have some type of nipple related condition where they may be enlarged.
 This causes them to be visible beneath clothing which can be a source of embarrassment as well as causing pain and discomfort through rubbing on clothing.
-Men can also have enlarged nipples and in this case, the problem may be excerbated by underlying extra breast tissue.
-This is known as gynecomastia.
+Men can also have enlarged nipples and in this case, the problem may be exacerbated by underlying extra breast tissue.
+This is known as gynaecomastia.
 With nipple reduction, the patient can experience an improvement in confidence and self esteem and relief from symptoms of pain and irritation.
 Nipple reduction techniques at Centre for Surgery can address all types of enlargement whilst preserving nipple sensation.
 Nipple reduction may be combined with a variety of other breast procedures including breast augmentation and mastopexy.
 The advantage of combined procedures means you won’t have to return and face the inconvenience of taking time out for another procedure.

 Am I an ideal candidate for nipple reduction?Ideal for individuals who feel that the size of their nipples are big in relation to their breasts.